watmough/open-vds-sandbox/README.md

 #### Building documentation
 The following tools are needed to build the documentation:
 - Doxygen
-- Sphinx
+  - On Windows download the Doxygen binary from: http://doxygen.nl/download.html
-- Breathe
+  - On Linux use `sudo apt install doxygen` or `sudo dnf install doxygen` to install doxygen

-On Windows download the Doxygen binary from: http://doxygen.nl/download.html Then install Sphinx and Breathe with pip:
+- The python packages sphinx, breathe, markdown, myst-parser, linkify-it-py, sphinx-rtd-theme and sphinx-design
-C:\> pip install -U sphinx breathe
+  - `python3 -m pip install -r python/requirements-dev-with-docs.txt`

-Add the -DBUILD_DOCS=ON to the cmake argument list
+Add `-DBUILD_DOCS=ON` to the cmake argument list

 #### Building OSDU Docker image
 The OSDU Docker image is built using `python3 build_osdu_image.py` in the root